Best Time to Visit Malaysia: Weather By Month and Season

 May

-• Overview: The weather along Malaysia’s west coast continues to take a turn for the worst with high winds and rain blowing in.
-During May it’s hardly unusual to see more rainy than sunny days here.
-The east coast, on the other hand, is fully in the throes of their tourism apex.
+• Overview: The weather along Malaysia’s West Coast continues to take a turn for the worst in May, with high winds and rain blowing in.
+During May, it’s not unusual to see more rainy than sunny days here.
+The East Coast, on the other hand, is fully in the throes of its tourism apex.

 City Avg.
 High Avg.
 Low Avg.
 Temp Precip.